 More hands-on learning activities

-If your kids enjoyed the food printables, they will love our pretend play clothing printables!
+If your kids enjoyed the food printables, they will love our pretend play clothing printables in English, Chinese, and Korean!
 Click on the image below to check out the fun and educational clothing activity!

 Happy playful learning, friends!